Ciiiv/icevault/README.md

 ### Step 7 — Update the app to point to your worker

 1. In your forked repo, edit `docs/index.html`
-2. Find the line: `const WORKER_URL = 'https://lingering-breeze-fb87.mtouch01.workers.dev'`
+2. Find the line: `const WORKER_URL = 'https://YOUR-WORKER-NAME.YOUR-SUBDOMAIN.workers.dev'`
-3. Replace the URL with your own Cloudflare Worker URL (shown on the worker overview page)
+3. Replace the URL with your own Cloudflare Worker URL (shown on the worker overview page after deploying)
 4. Commit — GitHub Pages auto-deploys in ~30 seconds

 ---